 5.12.2 New Actions:

 The existing experiment could be considered Phase 1 of a larger study.
 Specific activities to be conducted in upcoming phases will depend upon results of Phase 1.
 The Task Force will review Phase 1 findings and identify and/or support additional phases of research projects that meet Task Force goals.
-The specific nature of this support will be determined after Phase 1, and could include identification of grant opportunities, support to the Lands Council of pursuit of these grant opportunities, and/or direct funding.
+The specific nature of this support will be determined after Phase 1, and could include identification of grant opportunities, support to the Lands Council of pursuit of these grant opportunities, and/or other funding.

-5.12.3 Schedule and Monitoring Program

-Specific milestones, timelines and effectiveness metrics are listed in Table 11 for the Control Action Emerging End of Pipe Stormwater Technologies.
-The first milestone consists of the SRTTF reviewing the Phase 1 results of the Lands Council works and providing feedback on next steps.
-The second milestone consists of identification of the appropriate level of Phase 2 support, and provision of that support.
-Both of these milestones will be accomplished within one year of completion of the Phase 1 report.

-Table 12.
-Milestones, Timelines and Effectiveness Metrics for Emerging End of Pipe Stormwater Technologies